Black and white photo of a woman holding a newborn baby, both smiling, backlit by a window.

 I am LGBT-affirmative, sex positive, and support all relationship structures.
 I identify as an ally of the LGBTQIA+ and BIPOC communities.

-I also offer support groups and additional services through my work with the team at Life After Birth®.
+I also offer support groups and additional services through my work with the team at Life After Birth®, which offers support for new and expectant parents.

 Getting started

-1. Get in touch to schedule a free 15-minute consultation call to hear a bit more about why you’re seeking therapy and schedule our first appointment.
+1. Get in touch to schedule a free 15-minute consultation call to hear a bit more about why you’re seeking therapy, answer any questions you might have, and schedule our first appointment.
+If you’re just ready to get going, we can schedule our first appointment on first contact.

 FAQs